Mapaor/tw-emojis/README.md

 ### Assets TW Emojis
-For using on custom websites, mail signatures, or whatever.
+Twitter emojis from [https://github.com/jdecked/twemoji](https://github.com/jdecked/twemoji) as svgs, and pngs for using on custom websites, mail signatures, or whatever.
 - [svgs](./tw-emojis-svgs)
 - [pngs](./tw-emojis-pngs)
 TODO: I used Inkscape CLI to render the pngs from the svgs.
 But they rendered at 36x36.
 Now I've got to do it again to 128x128, which is better for emojis.